Lorraine Crosby: Early life

 Crosby was born in Walker, Newcastle upon Tyne.
 Her father died in a road accident when his car collided with a bus when she was two years old, leaving her mother to raise Lorraine, her two sisters and one brother.
 She attended Walker Comprehensive school.
-She sang in school and church choirs and played the violin in the orchestra, but did not start singing professionally until she was 20.

-Work with Meat Loaf and Jim Steinman
+Career

+In the 1980s, Crosby formed a five-piece band called Foxy, featuring Cliff Dinning on guitar, Ken Gallon on bass, John Lewis on keyboards, and Jim Pearson on drums.

 Inspired by Tina Turner, Crosby searched the noticeboard for bands wanting singers at the guitar shop Rock City in Newcastle.
 After joining several bands she set up a five-piece cabaret band which toured extensively, playing to British and American servicemen throughout the early 1980s.

 Back in Newcastle, she met Stuart Emerson, who was looking for a singer for his band.
 They began writing together, and also became a couple.
 In the early 1990s, Crosby sent songwriter and producer Jim Steinman some demos of songs she had written with Emerson.
 Steinman asked to meet them so they decided to move to New York.
 They then followed Steinman after he moved to Los Angeles.
 Steinman became their manager and secured them a contract with Meat Loaf's recording label MCA.
 While visiting the label's recording studios on Sunset Boulevard, Crosby was asked to provide guide vocals for Meat Loaf, who was recording the song "I'd Do Anything for Love (But I Won't Do That)".
 Cher, Melissa Etheridge and Bonnie Tyler were considered for the role.
 The song was a commercial success, becoming number one in 28 countries.
 However, as Crosby had recorded her part as guide vocals, she did not receive any payment for the recording but she receives royalties from PRS, and so the credit "Mrs. Loud" was used on the album.
 Also, Crosby did not appear in the Michael Bay-directed music video, where model Dana Patrick mimed her vocals.
 Meat Loaf promoted the single with American vocalist Patti Russo performing the live female vocals of this song at his promotional appearances and concerts.
 Crosby also sang additional and backing vocals on the songs "Life Is a Lemon and I Want My Money Back", "Objects in the Rear View Mirror May Appear Closer Than They Are", and "Everything Louder Than Everything Else" from the album Bat Out of Hell II: Back into Hell.
 On these three selections, she was credited under her real name rather than the alias of Mrs. Loud.